-You are probably familiar with the trend of replacing regular white sugar with brown sugar.
+You might wonder, “is brown sugar better than white sugar?”
+Before we go into that, you are probably familiar with the trend of replacing regular white sugar with brown sugar.
 Although many people believe that natural sweeteners like honey and maple syrup are healthier, others think that brown sugar is a better and healthier choice.
 Yes, brown sugar may contain slightly more essential nutrients, but does it make it necessarily healthier than white sugar?

 Before we discuss further about the interesting facts of brown sugar, it is good to know what brown sugar actually is.

 Brown sugar is sugar whose production does not involve refining processes.
 Unlike white or refined sugar, brown sugar is produced directly from sugar cane juice, which is literally boiled and left to cool and crystallize over time.
 Therefore, brown sugar can hold its shape like wet sand, while white sugar can’t.

 The major characteristic of brown sugar is its brown color and strong taste, which is due to the presence of molasses.
 Refined sugar (in this case, white sugar) can also be turned into brown sugar by simply adding molasses in proportionate amounts.
 Brown sugar contains between 3% to 7% molasses as it is naturally moist.